zzhhatthl/PoDDyHePo-projection/README.md

                                                  marsta$`Suggested Model`,
                                                  area$`Suggested Model`)

-In the `PoDDyHePoProjection` function, the first argument is the data set from *Step 3*.
-The second argument is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
-The third argument `maxit` is a scalar giving the number of iterations.
-If the fourth argument `printFlag` is `FALSE`, `mice` will not print history on console.
-The last part is for the formulas of the imputation models.
+In the `PoDDyHePoProjection` function,

+-   `data`, the first argument, is the data set from *Step 3*.
+-   Second argument, `m`, is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
+-   `maxit` is a scalar giving the number of iterations.
+-   `printFlag` is `FALSE`, `mice` will not print history on console.
+-   The last part is for the formulas of the imputation models.
 In *Step 2*, we found models for variables with missingness, and they have been saved in the `Suggested Model` in the list given by `PoDDyHePoModelSelection`.
 So, it can be used in a way like `obe`: obe$\`Suggested Model\`, or specified our own model like for `smo` in the code above.
 Every variable with missingness has to be given a formula.

 **Step 5**: Pool the results from the projection step and plot the prevalences.
 Given Current smoking and body weight